Everything You Need To Know About Songkran: Thailand's New Year Celebration

-In 2019, the Thai National Holiday will take place from April 12-16.
-Songkran is the traditional Thai New Year and is very important to the religion and culture of the region.
-There are plenty of amazing festivities to accompany the traditions across the whole country.
-April 13th is typically the day most fun day and the 15th is the actual New Year’s Day with its own celebrations.
-If you happen to be in Thailand during this time be sure to read up and get prepared for a wild few days!
+Songkran is the traditional Thai New Year and is very important to the religion and culture of Thailand.
+There are plenty of festivities to accompany the traditions across the whole country.
+If you happen to be travelling in Thailand during this national holiday, be sure to read up and get prepared for a wild few days!
 Trust us, it's like nothing you've ever experienced.

 What do the locals do?

-This holiday holds a lot of significance for their religion and ancestry.
-Locals will spend time across the holiday visiting temples, leaving offerings, carrying out processions through the street with religious symbols, and visiting and honouring their ancestors.
+The holiday holds great significance for local religion and ancestry.
+Locals in Thailand will spend time across the holiday visiting temples, leaving offerings, carrying out processions through the street with religious symbols, and visiting and honouring their ancestors.
 The national holiday has even been extended in recent years to allow families more time to travel and get together for the celebrations.
 Aside from honouring family and other obligations of the holiday, there is also a massive water fight!

 What do tourists do?

-Although Songkran has so much meaning and importance to the local Thai people, tourists are always more than welcome to join in the celebration.
-Just be prepared to get soaked because you can’t avoid it so you must embrace it!
-If you want to enjoy the big and wild scene definitely go to any of the big cities like Bangkok, Chiang Mai, or Phuket.
+Although Songkran has so much meaning and importance to the local Thai people, tourists are always more than welcome to join in the celebrations!
+Just be prepared to get soaked - you can’t avoid it... so you must embrace it!
+If you want to enjoy the wild scene, definitely go to any of the big cities like Bangkok, Chiang Mai, or Phuket.
 More tame experiences can be had, but not outside of your hotel or resort.
-As soon as you are in the streets, it’s fair game!
+As soon as you are on the streets, it’s fair game!

 How do you prepare?

-Being in Thailand for Songkran is a wild experience.
-Whether you’ve already visited Thailand or not, Songkran is such a unique experience that you can’t find anywhere else.
+Being in Thailand for Songkran is a totally wild experience.
+Whether you’ve already visited Thailand or not, participating in this holiday is an experience you can’t find anywhere else.
 Sound like something you want to participate in?
 Check out INTRO's small group tours in Thailand and start planning your adventure!